-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results placebo Patients on stable doses of corticosteroids (equal to ≤10 mg/day of prednisone) or MTX were permitted to continue therapy.
-50 response, ACR 70 response, PASI 75, and improvement in target psoriasis lesions Secondary: The ACR 20 was achieved by 73% of etanercept-treated patients compared to 13% of placebo-treated patients (P<0.0001), while approximately 48 and 5% achieved an ACR 50 response and 12% and 0% achieved an ACR 70 response, respectively (P=0.0001 for ACR 50; P value not reported for ACR 70).
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results of corticosteroids (equal to ≤10 mg/day of prednisone) or MTX were permitted to continue therapy.
+75, and improvement in target psoriasis lesions approximately 48 and 5% achieved an ACR 50 response and 12% and 0% achieved an ACR 70 response, respectively (P=0.0001 for ACR 50; P value not reported for ACR 70).
 Of the 19 patients in each treatment group who could be assessed for psoriasis, 26% of etanercept-treated patients achieved a 75% improvement in PASI, compared to none of the placebo-treated patients (P=0.0154).
 Median target lesion improvements were 50 and 0%, for etanercept and placebo, respectively (P=0.0004).
-There were no significant differences detected in the rate of adverse events between groups.
-Mease et al ^{/1} Etanercept 25 mg twice weekly vs placebo Patients who completed a 24 week blinded phase could elect to receive OL therapy in a 48 week extension.
-Patients on stable doses of corticosteroids (equal to ≤10 mg/day of prednisone) or MTX were permitted to continue therapy.
-DB, MC, RCT Patients 18 to 70 years of age with active PsA despite NSAID therapy N=205 72 weeks Primary: ACR 20 response Secondary: ACR 50 response, ACR 70 response, change in mTSS, PsARC, PASI 75, SF-36 Health Survey, HAQ, and safety Primary: At 12 weeks, 59% of etanercept patients met the ACR 20 improvement criteria for joint response, compared to 15% of placebo patients (P<0.0001), and results were sustained at 24 and 48 weeks.
-Secondary: At 24 weeks, ACR 50 and ACR 70 responses were achieved in approximately 40 and 15% of etanercept patients and 5 and 1% of placebo patients, respectively (P values not reported).
-The mean annualized rate of change in the mTSS with etanercept was - 0.03 unit, compared to 1.00 unit with placebo (P<0.0001).
-A PsARC response was achieved by 72 and 70% of etanercept patients at weeks 12 and 24, respectively vs 31 and 23% of placebo patients (P values not reported).
+There were no significant differences detected in the rate of adverse events DD MO DOT N. 005 D : between groups.
+Mease et al 77 DB, MC, RCT N=205 Primary: ACR 20 Primary: At 12 weeks, 59% of etanercept patients met the ACR 20 improvement Etanercept 25 mg twice weekly Patients 18 to 70 years of age with 72 weeks response criteria for joint response, compared to 15% of placebo patients (P<0.0001), and results were sustained at 24 and 48 weeks. vs active PsA despite NSAID therapy Secondary: ACR 50 Secondary: placebo response, ACR 70 response, change in mTSS, At 24 weeks, ACR 50 and ACR 70 responses were achieved in approximately 40 and 15% of etanercept patients and 5 and 1% of placebo patients, respectively (P values not reported).
+Patients who completed a PsARC, PASI 75, pansing, respectively ( reness net repetites).
+24 week blinded phase could elect to receive OL SF-36 Health Survey, HAQ, The mean annualized rate of change in the mTSS with etanercept was - 0.03 unit, compared to 1.00 unit with placebo (P<0.0001). therapy in a 48 week extension. and safety A PsARC response was achieved by 72 and 70% of etanercept patients at weeks 12 and 24, respectively vs 31 and 23% of placebo patients (P values Patients on stable doses of corticosteroids (equal to not reported). ≤10 mg/day of prednisone) or MTX were permitted to continue therapy.
 At 24 weeks, 23% of etanercept patients eligible for psoriasis evaluation achieved at least 75% improvement in the PASI, compared to 3% of placebo patients (P=0.001).
+SF-36 PCS scores improved more often with etanercept compared to placebo, but SF-36 MCS scores did not differ significantly between groups.